National Police Week (May 11-17) in Washington D.C. and Around the U.S.A.

 It is the time when a Memorial Service Escort Officer escorts the family to the magnificent memorial wreath where they place a flower in memoriam of their loved one.
-Then their special escort conducts them on to receive the Supreme Sacrifice Metal.
-Fathers of the fallen receive a lapel pin replica of the metal.
+Then their special escort conducts them on to receive the Supreme Sacrifice Medal.
+Fathers of the fallen receive a lapel pin replica of the medal.
 There is a pause of respect as each name is read and as each family performs their duties.
 In this way, each individual officer is remembered at the very heart of our nation.

 Other Activities In Washington During Police Week